SpartanMike/Technical-Capabilities/README.md

 This is a virtual exploit on a theoretical virtual network.
 It was designed for a class project to demonstrate the technical capabilities of the cyber security team.
-This is not intended to be a POC; authors for the POCs are avaialable in the referenced CVEs.
+This is not intended to be a POC; authors for the POCs are available in the referenced CVEs.